stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

           workspace: WORKSPACE1_IN_VALUES
     ```

 1. Create a pull request and get these changes merged.

+### Verify the updated pipeline
-Log in to ArgoCD and open the application corresponding to this environment.
-You can find the application name in `tenant/argocd-apps/env/app-name-env.yaml`.
+1. Log in to ArgoCD and open the application corresponding to this environment.
+You can find the application name in `tenant/argocd-apps/env/app-name-env.yaml` or `tenant/argocd-apps/env/tekton-pipeline-env.yaml`.

     ```
     Image